 Mt.
 View Elementary School and our community recognize and promote literacy, technology, and wellness education as a means to achieve student success as responsible, productive and caring citizens.

 Welcome to the Home of the Dragons where we, proudly, serve 460 students in grades K-6th.
 We are located on Hwy 74 # 411 in Okay Owingeh Pueblo, New Mexico.

 Welcome to Tony E. Quintana "Sombrillo" Elementary, proud home of the Vikings.
 Tony E. Quintana Elementary is on the southern-most edge of the Espanola Public School District.
-The newly built Tony E. Quintana Elementary opened its doors on August 2006.
+The current Tony E. Quintana Elementary opened its doors on August 2006.
 Tony E. Quintana is the fourth largest school in the Espanola Public school system with an enrollment of 260 students in grades K through 6.
 We are honored to serve the children of the Espanola valley.

 Velarde Elementary is a small rural school serving its community for generations.
 It serves grade K through 6th, with one teacher for each grade level.
 It has the services of a librarian assistant, a Title I computer lab assistant, as well as two classroom Educational Assistants.